Joseph Anton von Simbschen

 Joseph Anton von Simbschen (6 October 1746 – 14 January 1820) served in the Austrian army during the War of the First Coalition as a staff officer in Italy.
 He rose in rank to general officer and fought at Loano, Limburg, and Neuwied.
 During the War of the Second Coalition in 1799 he led the Austrian forces at Amsteg in Switzerland and later earned promotion to Feldmarschall-Leutnant.
 He led a division during the German campaign in 1800.
 His actions at Caldiero in 1805 earned him the Order of Maria Theresa.
 Simbschen was seen as a braggart and loudmouth, qualities which earned him many enemies.
 When his friend Archduke Charles, Duke of Teschen resigned from the army in 1809, Simbschen's enemies pounced; he was court-martialed, cashiered, and sentenced to house arrest in 1813.
 The Aulic War Council imposed a harsher prison sentence in 1815, but in 1818 his military rank and awards were restored.

+Early career

+Simbschen was in 1746 at Siebendorf in Transylvania, the son of colonel Karl Joseph, commander in the Slavonian Military Frontier guards since 1753, the second Inhaber of the Infantry Regiment No. 53, who died in 1763 while a general (feldzeugmeister) of the Temes Banat troops.

+In 1761, Joseph Anton joined the Infantry Regiment No. 26–Puebla de Portugalo as a cadet.
+In 1762 he was appointed lieutenant in the Hussar Regiment No. 13–Szécheny.
+In the War of the Bavarian Succession (1778/79) he served as a captain in the General Staff under feldzeugmeister Karl Leopold vom Stain, participating in the Saxony campaign in 1778–79 and attended the evacuation of the redoubts at Gießhübl and the meeting of Weißkirchen.
+After the Treaty of Teschen (13 May 1779), he was transferred to the Ottochan Border Infantry Regiment.
+In June 1783 he was promoted to major and in 1786 to naval commander in Zengg, where he built up the fleet.
+Simbschen was the interpreter for Austrian heir Francis during his travel to Fiume in spring 1788, as he spoke Serbo-Croatian.

+Austro-Turkish War

+When the Austro-Turkish War broke out in 1788, Simbschen was assigned to the General Staff, and promoted in quick succession to lieutenant colonel (1789), colonel (1790) and quartermaster-general.
+He took part in the capture of Dubicza and Novi, then fought at Begorstan on 9 August 1788 and organised the relief of Cetingrad until 11 July 1790.
+After the end of the war, he came to the Banat at short notice as commander of the 1st Banal Frontier Infantry Regiment.